Arqua in TOGAF-Aligned Enterprises

 Common failure signals

-- Architecture governance approves a target state, but no one knows where consequence actually binds.
+- Architecture governance approves a target state, but no one knows which operational reality is being represented.

 - Processes are mapped, but execution surfaces are not.

-- Systems are classified by application domain, but not by whether they propose, decide, or execute.
+- Systems are classified by application domain, but not by whether they publish, consume, infer, decide, recommend, coordinate or execute.

 - Controls exist in design documents, but not at the commit boundary.